Run Stride Analysis

 - Decreased performance due to early fatigue or pain

 - We work closely with shoe companies who provide personalized shoe/foot analysis

 Common Running Terms & Definitions Used in a Run Stride Analysis

 Heel Strike-Describes a common running form where the heel makes the initial contact with the surface.
-Normally this is the outside edge of the heel, thus why so many runners have a wear pattern on the outside edge of their heels.
+Normally this is the outside edge of the heel, this is why so many runners have a wear pattern on the outside edge of their heels.
 Associated with increased risk of anterior knee pain.

 Loading Response-Describes the period of time from Initial Contact to when the foot is flat on the ground (for heel striker).
 For a forefoot striker this describes to the point of maximum heel drop as your stance leg accepts full weightbearing

 Pronation-Motion of the foot as it rolls inward, or as the inside arch of your foot comes down (opposite of supination).
 Normal process of running, after your foot makes contact with the ground, but can become a problem for people who overpronate, underpronate, or pronate to quickly.

-Stance Phase-Describes the period of time where the foot is in contact with the ground, there is a period of time where both feet are in stance phase, but during the other portion the other leg will be in Swing Phase
+Stance Phase-Period of time when the foot is in contact with the ground.
+There is a period of time where both feet are in stance phase, but during the other portion the other leg will be in Swing Phase